LesleyForsyth/FLSIT735/Course 1/Learning expectations.md

 Your fellow learners are one of the best resources you have as a learner.
 The FutureLearn platform has been designed to facilitate social learning.
 This means more than just learning from each other – it means that you have a responsibility to help create a safe, compassionate and constructive community to develop, share and challenge your ideas.

-Your required readings have been paired back to allow you to have more time to build this community, so it’s vital to participate in it for you and your peers to get the most out of the unit.

-You can expect Yamini and other educators to participate in these discussions from time to time.
+You can expect Rolando and Vikrant to participate in these discussions from time to time.
 If you have a question about the course, including things like assessments or seminar times, raise them with your peers before raising it with her directly.

 If you have the same question as another student, like that response to help bring it to the teaching team's attention.

+Most importantly, in all your interactions, ensure that you follow the 3Cs:

+* **Curious** – ask questions, seek clarification, be open to others’ differences
+* **Constructive** – build on other learners’ ideas, arguments or experiences
+* **Compassionate** – be kind and respectful towards others.

 ### Online seminars